-2021 20 20 Effect on profit or loss Effect on p orofit or loss Increase \$'000 Decrease \$'000 Increase \$'000 Decrease \$'000 Variable rate instruments 700 ( 700 ) 700 ( 700 )
+20 22 20 Effect on profit or loss Effect on Effect on profit or loss Increase \$'000 Decrease \$'000 Increase \$'000 Decrease \$'000 Variable rate instruments 700 (350) 700 (700)

 (iii) Equity price risk

 Equity price risk arises from equity securities classified as fair value through profit or loss held by the Company as part of its investment portfolio.
 Management monitors the mix of debt and equity securities in its investment portfolio based on market expectations.
 The primary goal of the Company's investment strategy is to maximize risk adjusted investment returns.